Obesity - sweetened beverages; Overweight - sweetened beverages; Healthy diet - sweetened beverages; Weight loss - sweetened beverages

 - Order the smallest size available.
 Skip the whipped cream on a mocha or hot chocolate and save about 100 calories.

-- Flavoring adds about 50 calories per tablespoon.
+- Syrups and other flavorings add about 50 calories per tablespoon.
 Skip it if you can or ask the server to use only half as much.

 What You Could Drink Instead